Hospital doctors examine, diagnose and treat patients with a range of illnesses, diseases and injuries who've been

 Most hospital doctors aspire to become a consultant.
 As a consultant, you'll be responsible for your own work and for supervising the work and training of all doctors on your team.

-You are usually eligible to apply for consultant roles up to six months before you achieve your Certificate of Completion of Training (CCT) at the end of your specialist training.
-You may need to wait longer than this though as extra experience and research is often needed for competitive posts.
+You are usually eligible to apply for consultant roles up to six months before you achieve your CCT at the end of your specialist training.
+You may need to wait longer than this though as extra experience and research is usually needed for competitive posts.

-Progression through all the different grades will involve study and CPD in the form of assessment and examinations.
+Progression through the grades will involve study and CPD in the form of assessment and examinations.
 The number of jobs at all levels is determined by current and future service need.

 As a consultant, opportunities at managerial level include clinical lead within a team, clinical director of a department and medical director within a trust.

-Health service modernisation, and the increasing emphasis on patient choice and patient safety, means that there is an increase in accountability and paperwork in all promoted posts.
-Ethical issues, such as euthanasia and the threat of litigation, are key topics that you'll need to be aware of and keep up to date with as your career progresses.
+Health service modernisation, and the increasing emphasis on patient choice and patient safety, mean that there is an increase in accountability and paperwork in all promoted posts.